SeawardScience/echoflow/README.md

 |------------------------|---------------------------------------|-------------------------------------|
 | `data`                 | `marine_sensor_msgs::msg::RadarSector`| Incoming radar sector scans         |

 The above correspond to the standards set in the UNH marine radar messages.
-Therefore you should run this node in the namespace of the desired radar channel.
+Therefore you should run this node in the namespace of the desired radar channels.
 For example:

 ```bash
 ros2 run echoflow radar_grid_map --ros-args -r __ns:=/aura/perception/sensors/halo_a